RamboRogers/rfhunter/README.md

 1. Assemble the power circuit:
    - Connect the battery to the TP4056 charge controller
-   - Connect the TP4056 output to the power switch
+   - Connect the out from theTP4056 output to the power switch
-   - Connect the power switch output to the ESP32 VIN and boost converter input
+   - Connect the power switch output to the ESP32 5v VIN and boost converter input
    - Adjust the boost converter output to 9V

+  > Make sure the boost converter is set to 9V.
+If you don't have a 9V battery, you can use a 9V battery.

+  > Make sure you use the 5V VIN and not the 3.3V VIN.

 2. Connect the AD8317 RF detector:
    - Power the AD8317 with the 9V output from the boost converter